 Federal Work-Study (FWS) is financial aid that is based on financial need and must be earned through student employment.
 Many job opportunities are available to eligible students on or off grounds.
 FWS funds are not credited to the student account up front and so should not be factored into the budgeting process for semester payment plans or how much you might need to pay out of pocket at the start of a term.

-Student Financial Services automatically considers work-study awards for eligible undergraduate students once their completed FAFSA, CSS/PROFILE, and other requested documents are received.
-Annual award amounts range from $1,000 to $4,000 for undergraduate students and up to $5,000 for graduate students.
+Student Financial Services automatically considers work-study for eligible undergraduate students once their completed FAFSA, CSS/PROFILE, and other requested documents are received.
+Annual offered amounts range from $1,000 to $4,000 for undergraduate students and up to $5,000 for graduate students.

-All available work study jobs are posted on Handshake.
+All available work study jobs are posted on Handshake at the Career Center website.
 The system is accessible via Netbadge and you will be prompted to complete a profile.
 The Career Center website has links to video tutorials and other help navigating the new system.
 Financial Aid counselors can also help students with Handshake and answer FWS questions.

 Students normally work between eight and fifteen hours per week when classes are in session.
 In some instances, students may elect to work up to forty hours per week during vacation periods.
 No student will be paid less than the federal minimum wage.

 Required Documents to Begin Work

 In order to prevent delays in beginning your job, make sure you bring the proper official documents with you when you come to Grounds.
 For a complete listing of these documents, please visit the U.S. Citizenship and Immigration Services website.

 Work-study amounts not applied to the student account.
 Instead, students receive paythrough the University's payroll system for hours actually worked.
 Students must have their earnings deposited directly to their personal bank account.
 Students may sign up for direct deposit in the Finance Center of their SIS account.